AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Can I Get Gap Insurance After Buying a Car?

 That said, different insurers have different requirements and criteria for who can purchase gap insurance.
-Your best bet is to check with your provider.
-For example, some insurance companies require you to be the first owner of the vehicle, that you buy gap insurance at the same time you purchase the vehicle, or that the vehicle be no more than two or three years old.4
+Some insurance companies require you to be the first owner of the vehicle, that you buy gap insurance at the same time you purchase the vehicle, or that the vehicle be no more than two or three years old.4 Check with your provider for their policy on gap insurance.

 How Much Does Gap Insurance Cost?

-The exact cost of gap insurance depends on certain factors, like the value of your car at the time you purchased the policy, your age, where you live, and your claims history.
+Gap insurance purchased through a dealership can cost anywhere from $500 to $700.
+Gap insurance purchased through an auto insurance provider typically adds an additional $20 to $40 on your annual premium.
+The exact cost depends on certain factors, like the value of your car at the time you purchased the policy, your age, where you live, and your claims history.

 What Does Gap Insurance Cover and Not Cover?